Do you need planning permission?

-Generally you will not need to apply for planning permission to knock down your house or any of its outbuildings, unless the Council has restricted this by placing an Article 4 direction on your property.
+When you are looking to demolish your house or any outbuilding, generally, you will not need to apply for planning permission.
+However, this is unless the Council has restricted this by placing an Article 4 direction on your property.

 If you intend to demolish a building, you will require giving six weeks prior notice to the Local Authority Building Control before demolition begins.